 - Images, sound recordings & videos

 Secondary sources comment upon, explain, or interpret primary sources.
 They may include scholarly books, journal and magazine articles, encyclopedias, dictionaries, biographies, reviews, and textbooks.

-Find Collections of Primary Sources
+Find Primary Sources in the Library Catalog

 To find primary sources in the catalog, combine your keyword(s) searching Subject Contains with one or all of the following terms:

 sources OR correspondence OR diaries OR personal narratives OR interviews OR diaries OR facsimiles OR notebooks OR speeches OR manuscripts OR early works to 1800 OR pamphlets

 You can also search for collections of primary sources by adding the following search string to Any field contains: